-In the previous post in this series, I explored the state of Conversational AI and Voice by attending the Voice22 summit in Arlington, Virginia.
+In the part one in this series, I explored the state of Conversational AI and Voice by attending the Voice22 summit in Arlington, Virginia.
 In this follow up post, I’ll build on that by exploring how Voice and Video can work together in this multi-modal future.

 I’ll use some terms again in this post and briefly define them below.
 I do recommend reading the previous post for a more complete understanding.

 - Agent – A live “real human” customer service representative.